 On one condition though – dip must be present. (dip does not have to be present I just enjoy the extra calories)

 For me, it has to be sour cream and chive dip every single time.
-I’ve included the ingredients for this in the recipe notes below.

 So at your next game day gathering, family get together or cheesy carb craving, spare a thought for these cheese and prosciutto twists.
-Super easy, inexpensive and delicious, these are bound to be your new ‘go-to’ appetizer.
+Super easy, inexpensive and delicious, these are bound to be your new ‘go-to’ appetizer. (full recipe below)